ra-coding-club/week-2/README.md

 * [Mozilla Developer Network](https://developer.mozilla.org/en-US/)
 * [W3 Schools](https://www.w3schools.com/)

+# Further Information

+For more information on CSS, please visit [the CSS Course on TutorialsPoint](https://www.tutorialspoint.com/css/css_quick_guide.htm).
+[CSS Diner](https://flukeout.github.io/) is a free online game used to introduce basic and advanced CSS concepts in a fun way

 **Copyright &copy; 2018 Riyaad Azad.
 Free to copy and distribute as per the [official license on GitHub](https://github.com/ra-coding-club/coding-club/blob/master/LICENSE).
 All other rights reserved.**